 The system will crop the image to the size selected.
-Images may need to be manually cropped to avoid strange stretching or cropping, especially if an image is originally vertical.
+Images may need to be manually cropped to avoid strange cropping, especially if an image is originally vertical.

 There are four different size options:

-- Large or small photo (3x2 - regular landscape photo)
+- Large, med. or small photo (3x2 - regular landscape photo)

 - large photo expands the slideshow to the full width of the content area